 Omni Roast / Medium

-The 2022 fresh crop of our directly sourced Colombian Finca Las Cruces (Farm of the Crosses).
-You might say that Esnayder Cuartas from Sabor Coffee has one foot in Colombia and one foot in the UK: the family farm, Finca La Cruces is situated in the Paisa region of Colombia but Esnayder currently resides in London and has been helping us out in the roastery.
-Some of you may have even met Esnayder at our Courtyard Coffee Festival last year!
+You might say that Esnayder Cuartas from Sabor Coffee has one foot in Colombia and one foot in the UK: the family farm, Finca La Cruces is situated in the Risaralda region of northwest Colombia, but Esnayder currently resides in London and regularly visits at our roastery.

-This delicious coffee has a sweet and refreshing chocolate, grape and toffee flavour profile.
-We've given it an omni roast meaning it's perfectly suited to both espresso and filter brew methods.
+This delicious coffee has a sweet and refreshing chocolate, grape, and toffee flavour profile.
+We've called it an omni roast, meaning it's well suited for all brew methods - it is especially popular as a cafetière.

 We think all of our coffees taste great no matter how you prepare them, but here are our favourite brew methods for this coffee: